a5jiao/stockify/README.md

 Included in this repository is the .ipynb file, which is where the ML model was trained.
 The .keras file attached is the saved Deep Learning model created as a result from the notebook file.
 I have also included a app.py file which uses Streamlit to effortlessly deploy the application into a webapp.

+When I have more time, I will implement a prediction far into the future so we can predict the long term behaviour of selected stocks.

 ## Project Overview

 We start by gathering historical stock data of Alphabet Inc. from January 1, 2012 to March 25, 2024.
 Utilizing the `yfinance` library, we download this extensive dataset, which serves as the foundation for our predictive modeling.